Join Our FREE Live Webinar

 A wholesaler can market what they are selling – the right to buy the property through an assignment of contract!

-In addition, a real estate wholesaler may find they have run afoul of New York law when their actions meet the definition of 'brokering' in New York, a defined professional behavior wherein which a licensed professional earns a fee (aka – the real estate commission) by bringing parties together.
+In addition, a real estate wholesaler may find they have run afoul of New York law when their actions meet the definition of 'brokering' in New York, a defined professional behavior wherein a licensed professional earns a fee (aka – the real estate commission) by bringing parties together.

 The fundamental difference (and that which to avoid) is that it is illegal for real estate wholesalers to act for others – for a fee, rather than acting for themselves as a party who has an asset - a legal interest in a contract of sale.